-- Online application form - \$60 application fee - Applicant statement - Official GRE scores.
-Allow a minimum of six weeks for delivery. - A minimum of 40 hours of observation supervised by a physical therapist. - Three letters of recommendation (one recommendation must be from a physical therapist).
-Letters of recommendation may be submitted through the online application or print the PDF recommendation form on our website and mail to: School of Pharmacy and Health Professions, Office of Admission, 2500 California Plaza, Omaha, NE 68178. - An official transcript must be received from each institution the applicant has attended and or is currently attending.
-Official transcripts should be directed to the School's Office of Admission.
+- Online application form. - \$60 application fee. - Applicant statement. - Official GRE scores.
+Allow a minimum of six weeks for delivery. - A minimum of 60 hours of observation supervised by a physical therapist. - Three letters of recommendation (one recommendation must be from a physical therapist).
+Letters of recommendation may be submitted through the online application or print the PDF recommendation form on our website. - An official transcript must be received from each institution the applicant has attended and or is currently attending.
+Official transcripts must be received directly from the issuing institution(s).
+All transcripts should be directed to the School's Office of Admission.